sid-thephysicskid/tfservingdemo/README.md

 1.Create a conda env using req.txt, aka:

-  conda create --name <env> --file req.txt
+  conda create --name tfserving --file req.txt

 2. The raw data is downloaded from: https://www.kaggle.com/snap/amazon-fine-food-reviews/data and split into test and train sets.